meta-llama/llama-stack/docs/source/community/governance.md

 - [Contribution Process](CONTRIBUTING.md)

 As contributors gain experience and familiarity with the project, their profile and commitment within the community will increase.
-At some stage, they may find themselves being nominated for being a maintainer.
+At some stage, they may find themselves being nominated to become a Triager, Code Owner, or Maintainer by an existing Maintainer.

 ### Triagers
 Triagers are contributors who have shown that they are committed to Llama Stack's continued development by helping to